All planning checklists

 Reserve a Table at a Popular Pub

-The World's End on the Royal Mile or Deacon Brodie's Tavern in the Old Town are popular choices.
+The World's End on the Royal Mile and Deacon Brodie's Tavern in the Old Town are reliable crowd-pleasers.

 Moderate·High impact